 - Know the store’s coupon policy, if available, and keep a copy with you.

-- Use the stores guides below for helpful information on the most popular stores at Hip2Save:
+- Use our store guides for helpful information on the most popular stores at Hip2Save.

-- To build up your coupon stash, buy or get duplicate Sunday newspapers from friends and checkout the Internet for printable coupons.
-Some of our favorite websites for printable coupons: Coupons.com, RedPlum, and SmartSource.
+- To build up your coupon stash, purchase or get duplicate Sunday newspapers from friends and check Hip2Save for the latest printable coupons.
+You can also easily search for coupons you’re looking for in our handy Coupon Database!
+Some of our favorite sites for free printable coupons are Coupons.com, RedPlum.com, and SmartSource.

-- Ask yourself these questions before clipping a coupon: Will my family use the product?
-Even if I snag it for free, will it get used?
-Can it be donated?
-Don’t save the coupon if you answer NO to all these questions.
+- Ask yourself these questions before clipping a coupon and don’t save the coupon if you answer NO to all of these questions:

 - Coupons have varying terms which state what items qualify for the discount, what size(s) you need to purchase, and the date the coupon expires.
-Some coupons say “Do not double,” but most will double automatically at the register if the store doubles coupons.
-Check out Hip2Save’s post “Be a Confident Shopper by Understanding Coupons”
+Some coupons may say “Do not double,” but if a retailer doubles or triples coupons as part of their store policy, the coupons will usually double or triple automatically at the register at the store’s expense.

 HIP TIPS BEFORE YOU HEAD TO THE STORE

-- Decide on a grocery budget and bring cash – not a credit card or check – and a calculator to the store.
+- Speaking of budgeting, decide on a grocery budget and bring cash – not a credit card or check – and a calculator to the store.
 With cash only, there is no temptation to put extra items into the cart.
 Use the calculator to check deal scenarios and to track the total of your items (if you have the time & interest!).